Onyekachukwu-Nweke/altschool-cloud-exercises/mini_project/README.md

 ```
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'yourNewPass';
 ```
-> Change `yourNewPass` to your desired password and do not remove the quotes and the semi-colon.
+> `yourNewPass` is not my desired password but dummy text due to security reasons.
 In most cases you should also set up individual user accounts before working extensively with the database as well (optional).
 Also remember this password as you will have to use it in a coming step

 To verify that the mySQL server is running, type: